 - ix.
 The value of fixed assets sold or discarded during the year regardless of their condition is to be reported according to the actual amount realised in column 0414. - x.
-Gain / loss from sales / revaluation of assets refer to when an asset is sold above or below the net book value, a gain or loss from the sale of asset is realised and should be reported in column 0415. - Similarly, an asset can be revalued to reflect the current market value.
-A gain / loss from revaluation of the asset is realised and should also be reported under column 0415. - xi.
-Current depreciation / amortisation represents loss or diminution of value of an asset consequent upon wear and tear, obsolescence or permanent fall in market value (depreciation allowed for a tax purpose is acceptable).
+Gain / loss from sales / revaluation of assets refer to when an asset is sold above / below the net book value, a gain / loss from the sale of asset is realised and should be reported in column 0415

+Similarly, an asset can be revalued to reflect the current market value.
+A gain / loss from revaluation of the asset is realised and should also be reported under column 0415.
+If it is a loss, the figure should be written beginning with symbol (-).

+- xi.
+Current depreciation / amortisation represents loss or diminution of value of an asset consequent upon wear and tear, obsolescence or permanent fall in market value (depreciation allowed for a tax purposes is acceptable).
 The value reported in the establishment's books of accounts for each class of fixed assets should be reported separately in column 0416.
 This includes amortisation of leasehold land.
-Total of depreciation should be equal to item 9.27 of Question 9.

-- xii.
-The closing net book value of reference year in column 0417 =

-- + the opening net book value

-- + value of assets acquired

-- assets sold or discarded

-- +/- gain / loss from sales / revaluation of assets

-- current depreciation
+Total of depreciation should be equal to item 9.24 of Question 9. - xii.
+The closing net book value of reference year in column 0417 = - + the opening net book value - + value of assets acquired - assets sold or discarded - +/- gain / loss from sales / revaluation of assets - current depreciation - xiii.

-- xiii.
 The amount paid for the use of any assets taken on lease or rent is to be reported in column 0418.

-The types of assets are defined as follows: -
+The types of assets are defined as follows:-